celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/AlgorithmsInteractivityAndEthics.rst

 Ethics - Programming Responsibly
 --------------------------------
 You may be wondering why there is a section on ethics in your programming book.
 You might be thinking that this is where we tell you it is wrong to cheat on your programming assignments.
 That is true, but that is not what this section is about.
 Ethics is critically important in computer science.
 People who are trained in computer science go on to develop technologies that change the world.
-Technologies impact so much of our day to day life, and so it is critical that as you learn how to design, develop and deploy technology, you make decisions so that the technology you put out in the world does not cause harm.
+Technologies impact almost every aspect of our day to day life, and so it is critical that as you learn how to design, develop and deploy technology, you make decisions so that the technology you put out in the world does not cause harm.
 That may seem obvious, but it's not as easy as you think to predict how the technology you develop might be used and abused.
-Throughout this book we will ask you to pause and consider the technological implications of your choices as a programmer.
-By the end of this course, we hope you will recognize the important of ethics in computer code.
+Throughout this book we will ask you to pause and consider the ethical implications of your choices as a programmer.
+By the end of this course, we hope you will recognize the importance of ethics in computer code.

 .. activecode:: alg_impl_ethics
    :nocodelens: